 On the outer circles of London, Buckinghamshire boasts vibrant market towns, stunning countryside and brilliant museums.
-Below we have briefly provided an overview of the 4 districts and Milton Keynes, the benefits to each.
-To find out more of the natural and cultural attractions in the county visit our page on the best cultural gems in Buckinghamshire.
+Below, we have briefly provided an overview of the 4 districts and Milton Keynes, including the benefits to each.
+To find out more about the natural and cultural attractions in the county; visit our page on the best cultural gems in Buckinghamshire.

-“The city in the country”, Milton Keynes has over 6000 acres of parkland, rivers and lakes which complement a busy and active city centre.
-With exceptional links to London, Milton Keynes is a great place to keep families entertained and you’ll never be left wanting for a day out idea with the grandparents.
+“The city in the country”, Milton Keynes has over 6000 acres of parkland, as well as rivers and lakes which complement a busy and active city centre.
+With exceptional links to London; Milton Keynes is a great place to keep families entertained and you’ll never be left wanting for a day out idea with the grandparents.
 At the centre is Milton Keynes Hospital, a large general hospital – see the updated CQC rating.

 Find a host of historic towns, sporting venues, accessible attractions and picturesque scenes in the district of Wycombe.
 High Wycombe, Princes Risborough and Marlow are the main towns in the area, all of which have great shopping opportunities and cultural attractions, while maintaining a sense of rural charm.

-Encompassing Slough, the outer reaches of London, and a short drive from Heathrow, South Bucks is the first taste of rural life as you exit the capital.
-South Bucks has plenty of small town, road and rail connections, and days out to enjoy.
-It does however have the fewest number of care homes to choose from out of the other districts on this list.
+Encompassing Slough, the outer reaches of London and a short drive from Heathrow; South Buckinghamshire is the first taste of rural life as you exit the capital.
+South Buckinghamshire has plenty of small towns, road and rail connections and days out to enjoy.
+It does, however, have the fewest number of care homes to choose from out of the other districts on this list.

 Average Buckinghamshire Care Home Fees

 Given its proximity to London, the South East of England is averagely the most expensive region in the UK to pay for a care home, along with the South West.
-This doesn’t mean that you can expect to pay the prices below as care home fees are dependent on a lot of things from location, facilities, space, type of care, length of care, staff per resident and preference.
+This doesn’t mean that you can expect to pay the prices below as care home fees are dependent on a lot of things, such as location, facilities, space, type of care, length of care, staff per resident and preference.

-Estimates taken from a study by LaingBuisson from the Care of Older People UK Market Report 2018
+Estimates taken from a study by LaingBuisson from the Care of Older People UK Market Report 2018, adjusted for inflation

 The Benefits and Drawbacks of Life in Buckinghamshire

-While Buckinghamshire is a potentially expensive place to find a care home there are many benefits to it.
-There is an averagely high quality of life to start.
-There are great transport links across the country – so your parents are never more than a train or a bus away.
-This also means there are exceptional availability of services of all kinds, including those for elderly people e.g. specialist health services.
+While Buckinghamshire is a potentially expensive place to find a care home, there are many benefits to it.
+There is an above average quality of life, for a start, as well as great transport links across the country – so your parents are never more than a train or a bus away.
+This also means there is an exceptional availability for services of all kinds; including those for elderly people, e.g. specialist health services.

-Milton Keynes is also a large city with plenty to do, see and buy.
-With large malls, lots of parks, museums, art galleries and attractions, Milton Keynes will have everything you need.
+Milton Keynes is also a large city with plenty to see, do and buy.
+With large malls, lots of parks, museums, art galleries and attractions; Milton Keynes will have everything you need.
 There is also plenty of countryside to enjoy, scattered with stately homes, national trust properties and alike – perfect for a cultural day out in Buckinghamshire.

 Hospitals in Buckinghamshire